ntomchak/ntomchak.github.io/projects/project-2.md

 The plugin successfully stopped the bot problem the server was experiencing.

 In this project, I gained experience with the Java programming language and SQL.
-I also learned a lot about the concept of load balancing to connect players to different proxies when they attempt to join.
+I also learned a lot about the concept of load balancing which I used to connect players to different proxies when they attempt to join.